phucvu-nyu/bst236/docs/chapter_reproducible/R.md

-# R Package and Environment Management
+# R Version Control

 !!! abstract "Learning Objectives"
-    - Understand R package management and version control
+    - Learn to use `here` for consistent file paths
-    - Learn to use renv for reproducible environments
+    - Learn to use `renv` for reproducible environments
-    - Master dependency documentation with DESCRIPTION files
     - Develop best practices for R project management

 ## Why Package Management?